Softpanorama

 Still it looks like Solaris 10 was the first Unix that managed to breaks old Unix dichotomy of "root and everybody else".
 In this sense Solaris 10 is the first XXI century Unix.
 The privilege model that was incorporated in RBAC made it more flexible and useful, surpassing sudo in most respects.
 One time execution of a command, for example vi, with additional privileges still remains the problem as the command can have a backdoor to shell.

-Like its predecessor sudo, Solaris RBAC provides the ability selectively package superuser privileges for assignment to user accounts by assigning them packages of the appropriate privileges.
-For example, the need for root account can be diminished by dividing those capabilities into several packages and assigning them separately to individuals sharing administrative responsibilities (still root remains a very powerful account as it owns most important files).
+Like its predecessor sudo, Solaris RBAC provides the ability selectively package superuser privileges for assignment to user accounts by assigning them sets of the appropriate privileges.
+This way the need (and the number of users) who have the ability to became root can be diminished by assigning such sets separately to individuals sharing administrative responsibilities (still root remains a very powerful account as it owns most important files).

 It might be useful to distinguish between following notions: